 After his naval service, Carter returned to his family's farm in Plains, where he was successful at expanding the business while also becoming involved in local politics.
-Here, he is pictured shoveling peanuts in the 1970s.
+Here, he shovels peanuts in the 1970s.

 In 1970, Carter ran a second time for governor, this time successfully defeating his primary and general election opponents.
-Here, Carter, his wife, Rosalynn, and their daughter, Amy, are seen at his swearing-in in January, 1971.
+Here, Carter, his wife, Rosalynn, and their daughter, Amy, are seen at his inauguration in January 1971.

 As part of his election campain, partly to attract conservative voters, Carter had opposed busing as a means of integrating Georgia schools.
 Here, he signs a 1972 Georgia Senate resolution opposing federal moves to force busing.
 However, Carter declared in his 1971 inaugural speech that the time of racial segregation was over, and that racial discrimination had no place in the future of the state.
 He appointed many African-Americans to statewide boards and offices and was often called one of the "New Southern Governors," much more moderate than their predecessors.

 The Walter wave